sendinblue/APIv3-python-library/docs/ResellerApi.md

 # **get_sso_token**
 > GetSsoToken get_sso_token(child_auth_key)

+Get session token to access Sendinblue (SSO)

-Generates a session token which will remain valid for a short period of time only.
+It returns a session [token] which will remain valid for a short period of time.
+A child account will be able to access a white-labeled section by using the following url pattern => https:/email.mydomain.com/login/sso?token=[token]

 ### Example
 ```python